Muhammadinaam/caremerge_test/README.md

 # Caremerge Test
 There are following four folders.
 In each folder, server can be run by either running "run_server.bat" file or by running command "node server" in cmd.
+After running server, access this url: http://localhost:3000/I/want/title/?address=google.com&address=www.dawn.com/events/ to check the code

 ### test1
 implemented task using plain node.js callbacks.